johnmcneilstudio/bxSliderExtreme/README.md

-# jQuery bxSliderIW v3.1.1
+# jQuery bxSliderExtreme v3.1.1

 # Description
-This is a fork of [jQuery bxSlider v3.1](https://github.com/psyrendust/bxslider) that adds an Infinite Width capability to the carousel.
+This is a fork of [jQuery bxSlider v3.1](https://github.com/psyrendust/bxslider) that adds an Infinite Width and Auto Height capabilities to the carousel.
 [jQuery bxSlider v3.1](https://github.com/psyrendust/bxslider) is a fork of the original [bxSlider v3.0](https://github.com/wandoledzep/bxslider) library by [Steven Wanderski](https://github.com/wandoledzep).

 # Table of Contents